betterwithdata/dnikit/CONTRIBUTING.md

 # Contribution Guide

-Thank you for your interest in contributing to DNIKit!
+Thank you for your interest in contributing to DeepView!
 This project was released to share our work and support our publications in this area, but there are limited plans for future development of the repository.
 While we welcome new pull requests and issues and will do our best to support them, please note that our response may be limited.
 Forks and out-of-tree improvements are strongly encouraged.

 ## Submitting a Pull Request